If you run a small workshop, Etsy shop, or local customization studio, you’ve probably asked yourself a few times:

 - Engrave jewelry tags and small metal accessories

-For a closer look at stainless tumbler projects, check: How to Laser Engrave Stainless Steel Tumblers .
+For a closer look at tumbler projects, check: How to Laser Engrave Stainless Steel Tumblers .

-Many small shops earn steady income from repair jobs:
+Many small shops earn steady income from repair jobs, especially when they can clean + weld in one station.
+Typical repair work includes:

 - Cleaning rust and old paint from parts